Dangers of black henna

 "You must follow the hair dye instructions carefully, particularly regarding the Allergy Alert Test."

 Bickerstaffe advises getting tested to see if you have become sensitised to PPD.
-"If your skin reacts to black henna, then seek advice and a patch test from your doctor or dermatologist," she says.
+"If your skin reacts to black henna, then seek advice and a patch test from a doctor or dermatologist," she says.

-PPD is also found in other items, including rubbers and inks, so if you have an unexpected reaction to everyday products and seek treatment, tell your doctor or pharmacist about your sensitivity to PPD.
+PPD is also found in other items, including rubbers and inks, so if you have an unexpected reaction to everyday products and seek treatment, tell a doctor or pharmacist about your sensitivity to PPD.

 If you know you have become sensitised to PPD, do not use any hair dye containing PPD, or similar dyes such as p-toluenediamine (PTD).